 If the storage media used in your research project (such as servers, PCs, mobile devices or memory sticks) is to be used by other, this should be handled so that there is no risk of breaking the requirements of confidentiality.
 The information contained on the storage media must therefore be completely deleted to prevent any possibilities of reproduction of the research file and research data, see Guidelines for Data Security on Deletion and shredding.

 Advice and tips

-- Disks can be deleted using DBAN or Secure Erase
+- Disks can be deleted using Secure Erase

-- If reused by the exact same person / persons, memory sticks may be deleted using CCleaner installed on all HiOA computers.
-See also BIT's website.
+- If reused by the exact same person / persons, memory sticks must be formatted.

 - CDs are deleted by physically scratching the silver coating with a knife or the like

 - Contact email@example.com if you need help with safe deletion.

 Please note that backups, the research file (see definition list) and scrambling keys must also be deleted.
 If only the scrambling key is deleted, the research file is anonymous.

 Human biological material must also be destroyed when the storage time has expired.